Benwagrez/AWS-Bootcamp/Networking/README.md

 Welcome to the Networking lab.

 ### Business Case
 West Monroe needs to spin up three Virtual Private Clouds (VPCs) for increased isolation and regulatory concerns.
 Two of those VPCs will need a VPC peering connection between them, allowing duplex traffic flow.
-In addition, they would like a Tansit Gateway (TGW) to serve as a central hub for the VPCs.
+In addition, they would like a Transit Gateway (TGW) to serve as a central hub for the VPCs.

 ### Object Creation Overview